russkel/radix-tree/README.md

 ## What_is_radix_tree
 A radix tree is a specialized data structure used to store a set of data indexed by strings.
-These can be strings of characters, bits or any lexicographically ordered objects.
+These can be strings of characters, bytes, bits or any lexicographically ordered objects.

 Radix tree are useful for building associative arrays with string keys.
 In particular, they are very efficient to store